There will NOT be a Pitch Slam as part of the 2021 virtual event.

-Experience the Pitch Slam—a rare opportunity to pitch your book directly to vaunted agents and editors actively looking for new voices (check back soon for the start of our agent list)!
+Experience the Pitch Slam—a rare opportunity to pitch your book directly to professional agents and editors actively looking for new voices (check back soon for the start of our agent list)!
 Advocate for your book in a high-energy environment, and you might just become another Pitch Slam success story.

 How it Works

-On the day of the event, you’ll meet one-on-one with as many of your preferred agents and editors as possible in the 1-hour time slot.
-Each pitch lasts three minutes, composed of a 90 second pitch and a 90 second response from the agent/editor with feedback.
+On the day of the event, you’ll meet one-on-one with as many of your preferred agents and editors as possible in your assigned 60-minute pitch session.
+Each pitch typically lasts three minutes, composed of your 90-second pitch and a 90-second response from the agent/editor with feedback.
 Occasionally, conversations will extend longer than 3 minutes so be sure to prioritize your list and keep an eye on the line for your next prospect.

 What You Get

-- Immediate feedback on the merits of your book directly from agents and editors working in that genre or category
+- Immediate feedback on the merits of your pitch directly from agents and editors working in that genre or category

-- Actionable advice on perfecting your pitch, and/or ways to improve your storyline or nonfiction premise
+- Actionable advice on improving your pitch, and/or ways to improve your storyline or nonfiction premise

-- Inclusion of your query letter in the WD Annual Conference Query Letter Directory, supplied to all attending agents and editors following the conference.
+- Inclusion of your query letter in the WD Annual Conference Query Letter Directory, supplied to all attending agents and editors after the conference

 Keys to Pitch Slam Success

 - Do your research.
-There will be more than 50 agents and editors on hand and some will be a better fit for your writing than others.
-Be sure to study the list of attending agents, check out their websites and client list, and target those who handle your genre or interest.
+There will be as many as 50 agents and editors on hand, and some will be a better fit for your pitch than others.
+Be sure to review the list of attending agents, check out their websites and client list, and target those who match your genre or interest.

 - Practice makes perfect.
 This is your chance to sell your book, so write it out, practice it and perfect your pitch.
-Use a stopwatch so you can keep time—and their attention!
+Use a stopwatch so you can keep time and their attention!
 Connect with fellow attendees and practice your pitch on each other.

 - Get expert advice.
-To help you prepare, attend the Pitch Perfect session on Friday.
-You’ll learn how to hone your pitch and get more comfortable with presenting live.
+To help you prepare, be sure to attend the Pitch Perfect session on Friday.
+You’ll learn how to hone your pitch and get more comfortable with presenting it.
 You’ll also gain the confidence you need to make a great impression.